BartoszKoza/currency-calculator/README.md

 # Getting Started with Create React App
-Sure!
-Here's a brief description of the application based on the code you sent:

 The application is a simple currency converter built in React.
 Here's a summary: